Location of Adventure

 Easy to Moderate

-The activities on this trip consist of island walks, swimming and snorkeling.
-Trails are often rough and uneven, over sharp lava fields and loose rocks and gravel.
-Walking over slippery rocks is sometimes necessary when coming ashore.
-Passengers must be able to walk two miles to participate in this trip, walk up and down stairs, and be able to get in and out of our motorized pangas (rigid inflatable rafts), which can be very unsteady in rough water.
-A few wet landings, where we disembark from the panga directly into the water and walk up onto the beach, are included.
+Our Galapagos adventures feature a full agenda each day, with early mornings and long days filled with various activities.
+Activities primarily include island walks, swimming and snorkeling.
+Trails are often rough and uneven, crossing sharp lava fields and loose rocks and gravel.
+Walking over slippery rocks is sometimes necessary when stepping ashore.
+Passengers must be able to walk a minimum of two miles to participate in this trip, walk up and down stairs, and be able to get in and out of motorized pangas (rigid inflatable rafts), which can be very unsteady in rough water.
+A few wet landings, where we disembark from the panga directly into the water and walk up onto the beach, are required.
 Itineraries that feature a visit to Bartolome include a walk with more than 300 wooden steps to reach the viewpoint at the top of the island.
 Snorkeling is a big component of this trip, with excursions offered nearly every day, sometimes twice a day.
-While no snorkeling experience is required, prior practice is recommended and travelers should be comfortable swimming in moderate currents, near shore and in deep water.
-Our Expedition Leaders will also offer guidance for those in need of additional snorkeling instruction.
+While no snorkeling experience is required, prior practice is recommended, and travelers should be comfortable swimming in moderate currents, near shore and in deep water.
+Our Expedition Leaders will also offer instruction for those in need of additional snorkeling guidance.
 Travelers are not required to participate in every activity.

 Important Information About This Trip